 For Winter/Spring 2019, students partnered with The Caring Place, a local food/clothing pantry, to create a collaborative video project about poverty and the needs of families in our community.
 The students used their videos in a social media campaign to raise awareness and support for The Caring Place.

 HOW TO APPLY

-We are now accepting applications for the Winter/Spring 2019 Term.
 With generous support from the Charles H. Dater Foundation, this program is offered at no cost to teens.
 In exchange, members are asked to make a commitment to participating fully in the program.
 Click here to register for the Summer Zine Workshop.